Joshfairhead/Obsidian/Omnicient/Entities/LunarPunkLabs.md

 # LunarPunkLabs

 #### Articulation
 What is science?
+Truth claims on reality.
 - According to Thomas Kuhn, its a community of parctice.
 - According to Karl Popper, it's about explanitory power.
-- According to us it's a process of monitoring, verification and reporting.
+- According to LunarPunkLabs it's a process of monitoring, verification and reporting.

 Truth claims are middle out regulation between these views.

-The cypher punks would say: don't trust, verify.
-This ties in nicely with MRV.
+Don't trust; verify.

-We support through facillitation, verify and report on progress.
+- Supporting and reporting